digi-joho TOKYO TRAVEL Logo

 Torinoichi at Ootori-jinja shrine

-Torinoichi is held 2 or 3 times in November, but the date varies each year, so you need to check every year.
-Torinoichi is held at several Shrines and Temples in Tokyo.
-If you are planning to go to Tokyo during this time of period, why not drop by the Torino Ichi Fair to get lucky in the incoming new year.
+The Torinoichi is held 2 or 3 times on "the rooster days" in November, which varies yearly based on the traditional zodiac calendar, so you must check the market days every year.
+The Torinoichi Fair takes place at several shrines and temples in Tokyo.
+If you plan to visit Tokyo during this period, why stop by the Torinoichi Fair to seek good luck for the upcoming new year?

 https://otorisama.or.jp/english.html